-Allow me to take this first opportunity to congratulate you, Ambassador Abdelouahab Bellouki, for the election as chairperson of this body.
+Allow me to take this first opportunity to congratulate you, Ambassador Abdelouahab Bellouki, for the election as the Chairperson of this body.
 Your extensive experience and unique capabilities as a diplomat and negotiator will be a great asset to the Executive Council and the OPCW, in order to restore dialogue and to advance a positive agenda within the Organisation.

-Brazil also extends its praise to the vice-chairpersons of the Council: Ambassador Andrés Terrán Parral, of Ecuador; Ambassador Gudrun Lingner, of Germany; Ambassador Alireza Kazemi Abadi, of Iran; and Ambassador Vidmantas Purlys, of Lithuania.
-We would like to assure you, Mr. Chairperson, and the Bureau, that you can count on the full support of the Brazilian delegation for the pursuit of our common endeavours.
+Brazil also extends its praise to the Vice-Chairpersons of the Council: Ambassador Andrés Terrán Parral, of Ecuador; Ambassador Gudrun Lingner, of Germany; Ambassador Alireza Kazemi Abadi, of Iran; and Ambassador Vidmantas Purlys, of Lithuania.
+We would like to assure you, Mr Chairperson, and the Bureau, that you can count on the full support of the Brazilian delegation for the pursuit of our common endeavours.

-We commend the DG, Ambassador Fernando Arias, for the efforts to continue pushing the OPCW's agenda forward, amidst the several limitations imposed by the COVID-19 pandemic.
-The grateful recognition addressed to the DG is extensive to the DDG and the whole of the Technical Secretariat, for their professionalism and resilience, which has allowed us to keep moving ahead with hard work and creativity.
+We commend Director-General Fernando Arias for the efforts to continue pushing the OPCW's agenda forward, amidst the several limitations imposed by the COVID-19 pandemic.
+The grateful recognition addressed to the Director-General is extensive to the Deputy Director-General and the whole of the Technical Secretariat, for their professionalism and resilience, which has allowed us to keep moving ahead with hard work and creativity.

 Brazil strongly condemns the use of chemical weapons, anywhere, by anyone, under any circumstances.
-Brazil notes with utmost concern that violations of the primary rule set out by the CWC, the prohibition of the use of toxic chemicals as weapons - regardless of whether they are listed in the annex or not - are still occurring, as reported by the Secretariat.
+Brazil notes with utmost concern that violations of the primary rule set out by the Chemical Weapons Convention ("the Convention"), the prohibition of the use of toxic chemicals as weapons-regardless of whether they are listed in the annex or not-are still occurring, as reported by the Technical Secretariat.
 Such incidents constitute violations of international law and serious threats to international security, and as such they must be addressed with transparency and subject to thorough, balanced and impartial investigations, in accordance with the Convention.

 We believe that international cooperation is a primary tool to address such a global challenge.
-One of the pillars of the Chemical Weapons Convention, international cooperation is likely the shortest route to bring all the States Parties into full compliance with the rules set in it.
+One of the pillars of the Convention, international cooperation is likely the shortest route to bring all the States Parties into full compliance with the rules set in it.
+EC-97/NAT.28 page 2

 Likewise, in order to enable all the States Parties, especially the developing countries, to fully enjoy the benefits of the membership of this Organisation, it is paramount that we achieve a comprehensive implementation of the provisions dealing with cooperation and capacity building.
-The importance of such provisions, already evident during "normal" times, is highlighted by the consequences of the current pandemic.
+The importance of such provisions, already evident during 'normal' times, is highlighted by the consequences of the current pandemic.

 We praise the Technical Secretariat for the efforts to overcome the current challenges by offering remote capacity-building activities.
-At the same time, we welcome its initiative to "build on, leverage, and integrate these successful recent experiences for its international cooperation and assistance programmes in the future, to supplement and complement - but not replace - the traditional in-person training formats".
+At the same time, we welcome its initiative to "build on, leverage, and integrate these successful recent experiences for its international cooperation and assistance programmes in the future, to supplement and complement-but not replace-the traditional in-person training formats".

 Brazil is proud of its contribution to international cooperation under the Convention.
-We are also prepared to engage with the Secretariat in order to provide further cooperation, in areas such as the Mentorship Program for article VII (renewing previous successful experiences) and, in a new line of collaboration, in the training of inspectors.
+We are also prepared to engage with the Technical Secretariat in order to provide further cooperation, in areas such as the Mentorship Programme for Article VII (renewing previous successful experiences) and, in a new line of collaboration, in the training of inspectors.

-Brazil also supports the upgrading of the OPCW laboratory into the Centre for Chemistry and Technology (Chemtech Centre, or CTC), in order to allow the Organization to keep pace with the latest technologies and scientific findings in the chemical field.
-The Chemtech Centre should be a platform for the dissemination of chemical knowledge for peaceful purposes and for addressing peace and security matters arising from the use of chemistry.
+Brazil also supports the upgrading of the OPCW laboratory into the Centre for Chemistry and Technology (ChemTech Centre), in order to allow the Organisation to keep pace with the latest technologies and scientific findings in the chemical field.
+The ChemTech Centre should be a platform for the dissemination of chemical knowledge for peaceful purposes and for addressing peace and security matters arising from the use of chemistry.